Visual Odometry with Neuromorphic Resonator Networks: Methods

-To avoid a wrong map update, which could lead to a remapping to a different frame of reference, the map update is blocked during the first 100 iterations until the correct transformation has been found.
+To avoid a wrong map update, which could lead to a remapping to a different frame of reference, the map update is blocked during the first 100 iterations (after which the correct transformation has usually been found).

 To avoid drifts of the map that can happen if the estimates are slightly off over a longer time, the map is anchored to the starting map.
 This is achieved by adding the starting map $\hat{m}(0)$ to the map update at each iteration with a low weight $\mu_2$.
-Here, the anchor is the first map that serves to define the navigation frame and does not change; however, the anchor could also be implemented as a slower updating long-term memory.
+Here, the anchor is the first map that defines the navigation frame and does not change; however, the anchor could also be implemented as a slowly updating long-term memory.

-\\ For the IMU fusion experiments, the states are additionally updated before every resonator iteration using fractional binding with the IMU reading from the ``shapes rotation" dataset, interpolated to the current timestamp, and adjusted to the time difference between the current and the last timestamp.
-For instance, the roll angle estimate $\hat{r}$ is updated as follows:
+For the IMU fusion experiments, the states are additionally updated before every resonator iteration using fractional binding with the IMU reading from the shapes\_rotation dataset, interpolated to the current timestamp, and adjusted to the time difference between the current and the last timestamp.